hpe-storage/scod/docs/docker_volume_plugins/hpe_nimble_storage.md

 | 3.0.0      | 5.0.8.x and 5.1.3.x onwards | [v3.0.0](https://github.com/hpe-storage/common-host-utils/blob/master/cmd/dockervolumed/managedplugin/release-notes/v3.0.0.md)|
 | 3.1.0      | 5.0.8.x and 5.1.3.x onwards | [v3.1.0](https://github.com/hpe-storage/common-host-utils/blob/master/cmd/dockervolumed/managedplugin/release-notes/v3.1.0.md)|

+!!! note
-**Note:** Docker does not support certified and managed Docker Volume plugins with Docker EE Kubernetes.
-If you want to use Kubernetes on Docker EE with HPE Nimble Storage, please use the [HPE Volume Driver for Kubernetes FlexVolume Plugin](https://github.com/hpe-storage/flexvolume-driver)).
+    Docker does not support certified and managed Docker Volume plugins with Docker EE Kubernetes.
+If you want to use Kubernetes on Docker EE with HPE Nimble Storage, please use the [HPE Volume Driver for Kubernetes FlexVolume Plugin](https://github.com/hpe-storage/flexvolume-driver) or the [HPE CSI Driver for Kubernetes](https://github.com/hpe-storage/csi-driver) depending on your situation.

 ## Limitations
 HPE Nimble Storage provides a Docker certified plugin delivered through the Docker Store.
 HPE Nimble Storage also provides a Docker Volume plugin for Windows Containers, it's available on [HPE InfoSight](https://infosight.hpe.com/org/urn%3Ainfosight%3A605d9baf-c394-4882-9742-a44bd8678cad/resources/nimble/software/Integration%20Kits/HPE%20Nimble%20Storage%20Volume%20Plugin%20for%20Docker%20Windows%20Containers) along with its [documentation](https://infosight.hpe.com/InfoSight/media/software/active/18/291/pubs_Volume_Plugin_for_Docker_on_Windows_Containers_Guide_Docker_2_0_0.pdf).
 Certain features and capabilities are not available through the managed plugin.
 Please understand these limitations before deploying either of these plugins.